NYC officials blame protest violence on small group of 'anarchists'

 Officials across the country believe outside agitators are hijacking peaceful protests.
 Now law enforcement in NYC want to know who they are to stop the mayhem.

+Communicating through encrypted apps, these small groups are scouting ahead, directing protesters to unprotected police cars to set them ablaze and vandalize select stores with corporate ties.

+Deputy Commissioner John Miller said bicycle scouts move ahead of protests to determine where police were and where they were not to direct breakaway groups to commit vandalism.

-On Sunday morning, Mayor Bill de Blasio blamed much of the violence on a small group of well-organized "anarchists."
+Earlier Sunday morning, Mayor Bill de Blasio also blamed much of the violence on a small group of well-organized "anarchists."

 "People who came to do violence in a systemic, organized fashion, that is a different reality we have to grapple with," de Blasio said.